tmazeika/clifx/README.md

 ```

 ## Additional Help
 Run `clifx` or `clifx <command> --help` to learn more about all or one of the commands, flags, and options.
+Visit [#golifx](http://webchat.freenode.net?randomnick=1&channels=%23golifx&prompt=1) on chat.freenode.net to get help, ask questions, or discuss ideas.